Tenza/configurations/ArchLinux Installation/1 - Base System Installation.md

 Lastly the size of blocks in bytes has to be specified.
 Valid block-size values are 1024, 2048 and 4096 bytes per block.
 If omitted, block-size is heuristically determined by the filesystem size and the expected usage of the filesystem.
 But since I already used a 4k block size to determine the stride, I will use 4096 bytes.

+> I also tried letting the `mkfs` use its defaults (`mkfs.ext4 -v -L Arch /dev/md125p3`) in order to determine the above parameters.
+And it correctly guessed everything, so if you are unsure about something, trust the defaults.

 <sub><sup>
 References:
 https://wiki.debian.org/SSDOptimization#Mounting_SSD_filesystems